macromania/stt-microservice/docs/process-isolation.md

 - Each transcription runs in **isolated process**
 - Process has its own memory space (separate from parent)
 - When process exits: OS **forcibly reclaims ALL memory**
-  - Python heap ✅
+  - Python heap
-  - Native C++ allocations ✅
+  - Native C++ allocations
-  - Kernel buffers ✅
+  - Kernel buffers
-  - Everything ✅
+  - Anything else that can be claimed
+- When process pool recycles workers:
+  - Old processes die → memory reclaimed
+  - New processes start fresh → zero memory

 ### 📊 Memory Behavior Comparison